BAJAJ ASSET MANAGEMENT LIMITED.

 How do penny stocks function in the Indian stock market?

 They typically trade on specialised segments or major exchanges with minimal volumes.
-Volatility is frequent, and prices can change quickly based on news or speculation.
+Volatility is frequent, and prices can change quickly based on news or speculation in penny stock trading.

 Can investing in penny stocks be profitable in the long run?

 Yes, potential gains exist if the underlying company grows significantly.
-However, investors should acknowledge that many penny stocks fail to achieve sustained success.
+However, investors should be aware that penny stock trading is highly risky.

 Where and how can I buy and sell penny stocks in India?